d3st2k/Database-Quiz/README.md

 1. Download the zip file and extract it
 2. Install `Python`
 3. Use CMD to run the `Main.py` to run the test so that questions repeat, based on your results.
-3.1 Use CMD to run the `Main2.py` to run the test so that the questions don't repeat, just go randomly and don't repeat until you have finished all 240 questions.
+4. Use CMD to run the `Main2.py` to run the test so that the questions don't repeat.
+The questions just go random and aren't repeated, no matter your results.
-4. If you don't know to use CMD (command prompt)use some IDE (VSCode, IntelliJ, etc)
+5 If you don't know to use CMD (command prompt)use some IDE (VSCode, IntelliJ, etc)

+## Extra stuff (skip if you want)!
+1. To translate the questions into another language, do this.
+2. Install the required library: `pip install translate`
+3. Change this parameter ``to_lang="sq"``, in the `Main.py` file or `Main2.py` file where "sq" represents the Albanian language.
+For language abbreviations lookup on this page: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes and just change the "sq" with something else.

 # Aplication
 The file `quiz.py` is forked from `https://github.com/Neti-G`, the rest is created from `d3st2k`